Imaging Associates offers DEXA scan services using the latest imaging technology at our radiology clinics across Melbourne, Gippsland and Wagga Wagga.

 What happens during a DEXA scan?

-• For this scan, you will be asked to lie on a table and a camera arm will move above you.
+• For this scan, you will be asked to lie on a table and an X-Ray camera arm will move above you.

 • The results of your test will then be compared to a standard, comprising a group of young and healthy individuals and a group of individuals who match your profile in age, weight, gender etc.